 - Other specified feeding and eating disorder (OSFED) – includes atypical anorexia nervosa and night eating syndrome

 - Unspecified feeding or eating disorder (UFED)

-For more information on signs, symptoms, and diagnoses, please visit the National Eating Disorder Information Centre’s site here.
+For more information on signs, symptoms, and diagnoses, please visit the National Eating Disorder Information Centre’s website.

 Please note that while the DSM is used for diagnosing, these illnesses and experiences can occur along a continuum and you do not require a diagnosis to access our services.
 If you are living with disordered eating or body image distress and do not have a DSM diagnosis, you can still join our groups.